multiscale-neurodevelopment/multiscale-neurodevelopment.github.io/_pages/home.md

 The lab also studies the maturation of cytoarchitecture, connectivity and functional dynamics across early life.
 Developmental changes are profound and multi-factorial.
 We leverage these changes to assess the inter-relation between biological scales, and effectively test our multi-scale models of brain organisation.
 In addition, we aim to use our multiscale frameworks to better understand neurodevelopmental disorders.

 We believe that state-of-the-art neuroanatomy should be incorporated into workflows across neuroscience, from clinical research to building artificial intelligence.
-To this end, the lab develops tools that support integration of histology with neuroimaging (eg: BigBrainWarp) and we generate standardised atlases of cortical organisation (github/multiscaleneuroanatomy).
+To this end, the lab develops tools that support integration of histology with neuroimaging (eg: [BigBrainWarp](https://bigbrainwarp.readthedocs.io/en/latest/)) and we generate standardised atlases of cortical organisation.

 We are very grateful for funding from Helmholtz International BigBrain Analytics Labratory, [HIBALL](https://bigbrainproject.org/hiball.html).

 <figure class="fourth">
   <img src="{{ site.url }}{{ site.baseurl }}/images/logopic/Logo_HIBALL.png" style="width: 210px">